-There will be plenty of food stands at the festival, and when it’s boiling hot and there’s bands to see down at the main tent, you’re probably not going to want to mess around cooking on a camping stove.
-It’s also a good idea to take a cool box – even if you don’t use it for storing food, you’ll be grateful that your water bottles have been kept chilled.
-Take foods that are easy to snack on or cook quickly with minimal washing up, and then budget to buy at least a meal a day down at the main site.
-Most of the food served at festivals are pretty stodgy (and delicious), so one solid meal a day and a few snacks might even do the trick!
+There will be plenty of food stands at the festival, and when it’s boiling hot and there are bands to see, you’re probably not going to want to mess around cooking on a camping stove.
+It’s also a good idea to take a cool box – even if you don’t use it for storing food, you’ll be grateful your water bottles have been kept chilled.
+Take foods that are easy to snack on or cook quickly with minimal washing up, and then budget to buy at least a meal a day.
+Most food served at festivals is pretty stodgy (and delicious), so one solid meal a day and a few snacks might even do the trick!
 Some handy foods to take might be…

-Cheap, quick and individually packaged, cereal bars are perfect for when you need a quick burst of energy on the move.
+Cheap, quick and individually packaged; perfect for when you need a quick burst of energy on the move.

-After a day or two, your body may start to crave fruit and vegetables, so take some nearly-ripe bananas to satiate your cravings.
+After a day or two, your body may start to crave fruit and vegetables, so take some nearly-ripe bananas to satisfy your cravings.

-If you take nothing other than a camping stove and a kettle, you’ll be grateful for having a slightly more substantial snack that’s quick and easy to make, with low maintenance clean up.
+If you take nothing other than a camping stove and a kettle, you’ll be grateful for a slightly more substantial snack that’s quick and easy to make, with minimal clean up.

 Pizza is great festival food, so you can sort out a few meals by pre-cooking a pizza or two, slicing them up, and storing the slices wrapped in aluminium foil in the cool box.
-However, bear in mind that you’ll probably want to consume it all within the first day or two, especially if there’s meat involved.
+However, you’ll probably want to consume it all within the first day or two, especially if there’s meat involved.

 Dried fruit and nuts

-Similarly to the rest of the foods on this list, this item is for one reason alone – to help sustain energy whilst you sniff out a nice, greasy burger from one of the pop-up food bars!
-Dried fruit and nuts are also made to last, so they’re unlikely to spoil in the heat.
+Sustain energy while you out a nice, greasy burger from one of the pop-up food bars with a supply of dried fruit and nuts – they’re made to last, so are unlikely to spoil in the heat.

 10 Hacks for Surviving Festival Season